AdobeDocs/experience-platform.en/help/query-service/clients/power-bi.md

 ![The flattened imported table in the power BI dashboard.](../images/clients/power-bi/imported-table-preview.png)

-The table fields are now available for editing and exporting from the Power BI Desktop app.
+The visualizations are now available for editing and exporting from the Power BI Desktop app.

 ## Create SQL statements {#create}